 First of all, experience a touch of Germany in the charming village of Hahndorf, Australia’s oldest German settlement.

-Hahndorf still has an honorary burgermeister, or mayor, and was founded in 1839 by a group of Lutherans from Prussia.
+Hahndorf still has an honorary Burgermeister, or mayor, and was founded in 1839 by a group of Lutherans from Prussia.

 In 1840, there were 6557 Europeans living in Adelaide; by 1851 the European population was 14,577.
 Stop at the 1839 German Arms Hotel for a stein of Lowenbrau.

 There’s also the Hahndorf Academy which has an art gallery, craft shop and museum.

 Spending a weekend at one of the many cosy B&B’s is one of the romantic things to do in Adelaide.

-The Adelaide hills is also the birthplace of Beerenberg jams, which from humble beginnings, can now be found in luxury hotels and airlines throughout the world.
+The Adelaide Hills is also the birthplace of Beerenberg jams, which from humble beginnings, can now be found in luxury hotels and airlines throughout the world.